Introduction

 #> 5 c Infection runif n=1 min = 0 max=0.1

-1. functions_fname: an R file storing: 1) the user defined functions to generate instances of the parameters summarized in the parameters_fname file, and 2) the functions to compute the distance (or error) between the model output and the reference dataset itself (see reference_data and distance_measure), to obtain the place or a combination of places from which the PRCCs over the time have to be calculated (see target_value).
-An example is given by FunctionSensitivity.R, where three functions are implemented: init_generation, target, and mse. init_generation introduced in FunctionsSensitivity_list.csv file is defined in order to sample the initial number of susceptible between min_init and max_init, and fixing the number of infected and recovered to 1 and 0 respectively.
+1. functions_fname: an R file storing: 1) the user-defined functions to generate instances of the parameters summarized in the parameters_fname file, and 2) the functions to compute the distance (or error) between the model output and the reference dataset itself (see reference_data and distance_measure), to obtain the place or a combination of places from which the PRCCs over the time have to be calculated (see target_value).
+An example is given by FunctionSensitivity.R, where three functions are implemented: init_generation, target, and mse. init_generation introduced in FunctionsSensitivity_list.csv file is defined to sample the initial number of susceptible between min_init and max_init, and fixing the number of infected and recovered to 1 and 0 respectively.

 init_generation<-function(min_init , max_init, n)